 The ingredients needed for this overnight oats recipe can be found in most supermarkets.
 These include:

 - Rolled oats - I prefer to buy non-contaminated rolled oats as they are wheat free and low gluten.
+Also known as old fashioned oats.
+You can also use quick oats.

 - Chia seeds - chia seeds are a great source of plant based omega 3, calcium, magnesium, fibre and protein.